Nickelodeon Movies: 2000s

+Logo used from 2008 to 2009 (Note: This logo was revived in 2023, and is still being used as a secondary logo as of 2026.)

 On July 28, 2008, Paramount Pictures and Nickelodeon Movies released a coming-of-age comedy film, Angus, Thongs, and Perfect Snogging, based on two bestselling British novels by Louise Rennison, Angus, Thongs and Full-Frontal Snogging and It's OK, I'm Wearing Really Big Knickers.
 The film met with positive reviews and was a box office success.
 It was released in theaters in the United Kingdom, earning £8,647,770 and grossing £13,835,569 worldwide.
 To date, it has had a direct-to-DVD release in the United States and has made its U.S. premiere on Nick at Nite on March 12, 2009.
 It was also the first film from Nickelodeon Movies to receive a PG-13 rating.

 On January 16, 2009, Hotel for Dogs was released under Paramount's DreamWorks label, starring Emma Roberts, Jake T. Austin, Johnny Simmons, Kyla Pratt, Troy Gentile, with Lisa Kudrow, Kevin Dillon and Don Cheadle.
 It was based on the 1971 novel of the same name by Lois Duncan.
 This film received mixed reviews from film critics, but was a box office success, earning $73,034,460 at the United States box office and grossing $117,000,198 worldwide.
 Five months later on June 12, Paramount Pictures released Nickelodeon Movies' Imagine That, a comedy-drama film starring Eddie Murphy, Thomas Haden Church, Nicole Ari Parker, Martin Sheen, Marin Hinkle, and Yara Shahidi.
 The film received mixed reviews, which criticized Murphy's performance, and failed to profit at the box office.